B&Q: 2020s

 In 2020, B&Q announced a sales increase of 17.6pc to £3.5 billion for the quarter to 31 October, caused by the COVID-19 pandemic during which people spent money on home improvements.

 In 2021, B&Q announced the launch of its new website in the Republic of Ireland.

 In 2022, B&Q opened its first two shops in Saudi Arabia, in the capital, Riyadh.

 In May 2023, B&Q opened new distribution centre in Bassetlaw.
 Later, in August, B&Q opened in Sutton, the UK.

 In January 2024, B&Q unveiled its plan to open its tenth local store on Staines high street.
 Later in February, B&Q announced its increase of its hourly rate of pay for its UK employees to £12.21 and up to £13.55 in London.
 Also in 2024, B&Q reported the opening of its new store in Staines.

 In January 2025, B&Q announced they would acquire five Homebase locations from the administrators; they had previously announced they would rescue three Homebase stores in the Republic of Ireland.

 Brands

 Diall (standing for 'Do It All') is a B&Q brand.

 GoodHome is the main own-brand at B&Q stores, ranging from the complete kitchen collection, to paint, decorating sundries and more.

+245 of approximately 318 B&Q stores have the TradePoint sub-brand operating its own dedicated space within them.
+In 2026, the brand opened its first dedicated space in East London.